Emmanuel-Afrifa/Emmanuel-Afrifa/README.md

 # Hi, I'm Emmanuel Afrifa ✨👋👋

-I'm a mathematics graduate interested in the applications of mathematics in technology.
+I'm a mathematics graduate interested in the applications of mathematics in the technological sector.
 I would like to pursue a career as a data scientist or software developer.

 ```yaml
      location:  Ghana